15 Best French Presses for Your Home (Reviews + Buying Guide)

 French Press Parts And Materials – Where Design Meets Functionality

 Beaker Or Carafe

 The carafe holds the coffee and should be thick enough not to break.
 Glass is the most common material used in French Presses and is in most cases the cheapest option next to plastic.
-You can also pick one made from stainless steel if you travel a lot or you want a shatterproof coffee press.
+You can also pick one made from stainless steel, like the material used in most moka pots, if you travel a lot or you want a shatterproof coffee press.
 Alternative materials are ceramic or stoneware.

 Your French Press needs a good filter to separate the grinds from the brewed coffee.
 The filter mesh should be as dense as possible, and there should be no folding lines.
 Make sure there are no spaces between the carafe and the filter either.